 Pond Melt: We found this idea in our “Nature in a Nutshell” book.
 We collected a sample of pond ice in a jam jar (that in itself was quite an achievement as it was very thick and hard to break a chunk off), then we brought it back home to melt.
 It was then ready to examine for life, to see if anything lived in it during the winter.
 All we could find in our ice was algae under the microscope (we were using a pond life identification kit page from www.microscopy-uk.org.uk).
 It was still interesting for them to see though.

-Examining pond water: The next exhibit was a sample of pond water collected in a jar.
+Examining pond water: Our next pond science experiment involved a sample of pond water collected in a jar.
 In here we saw lots of tiny little brown organisms swimming around madly.
 The children used their magnifying glasses to get a closer look and loved watching them.

 Purifying water: I gave the children some soil to mix into a jug of water.
 I then gave them a plastic bottle with the top cut off and inserted as a funnel.
 I lay next to that small stones, cotton wool pads, and coffee filters.
 I then gave them the task of making the water clear.
 With big sister’s advice and instruction they put the coffee filter in first, then the cotton wool pads, then the small stones.
 This meant that she’d chosen to filter substances out in quite a logical order We did get much clearer water out the other end, so I wasn’t brave enough to recommend drinking it!